 Can CPR be given to someone with a pacemaker?

 Yes!
-Someone with a pacemaker can be given CPR in the event of a cardiac arrest.
+Someone with a pacemaker can be given CPR in the event of a sudden cardiac arrest.

 A pacemaker is often implanted under the skin underneath one of the collarbones.
-Chest compressions are delivered over the sternum (centre of the chest).
+Chest compressions are delivered over the sternum (center of the chest).
 Therefore a pacemaker should not interfere with the delivery of effective chest compressions.
 Do not worry about damaging the pacemaker or wires – this is not a priority in an emergency situation such as a cardiac arrest.
 Your main priority is to deliver high-quality chest compressions in order to keep oxygenated blood flowing through the body.
 Chest compressions should be delivered at a speed of 100 – 120 a minute.